couchbase/cbft/DESIGN.md

 ## Unable To Meet Replica Counts

-Of note, removing a cbft node (and, not having enough cbft nodes in the first place) can mean that the MCP is not able to meet replication requirements for its PIndexes.  i.e., user asks for replica count of 2, but there's only 1 cbft node in the cbft cluster.
+Removing a cbft node (and, not having enough cbft nodes in the first place) can mean that the MCP is not able to meet replication requirements for its PIndexes.  i.e., user asks for replica count of 2 for an index, but there's only 1 cbft node in the cbft cluster.

 cbft needs to provide a REST API (perhaps, as part of stats monitoring REST responses) that allows ns-server to detect this situation of "not